aparunov/physicsResourceList/README.md

 Thankfully there is plethora of online resources for programming.
 The best one is still: http://usaco.org/index.php .
 There are number of problems, ranging from simple algorithms all the way to dynanic programming and advanced data structures.

+Next step: solve some of those using Haskell :)